[updated 20 January 2019]

 If you must, take a map but “flying blind” really is part of the fun of Rome: getting lost, finding little cafés, little shops, or just watching people go about their business.
 There is so much that I can tell you and suggest for you, but below are my highlights and where I go every time I return to Rome.
 I hope that you enjoy it as much as I do.

-There is only one place in Rome that I stay: the Hotel Ponte Sisto (http://www.hotelpontesisto.it/).
-I have considered other places, but this is where I go.
-The staff have not changed in YEARS and the manager, Riitta, is the most lovely, helpful and attentive person at any hotel I have ever stayed at.
-There are others, and you can certainly try those, but for me it all begins and ends at the Hotel Ponte Sisto.
-And given that the hotel is a short walk from either Trastevere on the other side of the river or the Campo dei Fiori, the Piazza Navona, and everything else you will want to see makes this a fantastic place to start and stop from!
+The Hotel Ponte Sisto (http://www.hotelpontesisto.it/) has fond memories for me and is often a place I find myself drifting back to.
+The staff have not changed in YEARS and given that the hotel is a short walk from either Trastevere on the other side of the river or the Campo dei Fiori, the Piazza Navona, and everything else you will want to see makes this a fantastic place to start and stop from!

 If, however, you are a fan of Roman history and architecture, you must stay at the Hotel Donna Camilla Savelli hotel (http://www.hoteldonnacamillasavelli.com/) at least once.
 A former convent (or monastery depending on what you read) designed by the renowned Borromini, the architectural influences are stunning and some of the remaining religious touches are breathtaking (there’s a small set of steps with an alter by Borromini that is breathtaking).
 Located in my favourite neighborhood of Trastevere, the hotel is relatively quiet but still close enough to everything that you could want to do.